ABM97/chat-system/README.md

 ## Tests

-> Similar to the application tests requires docker compose plugin that can run docker compose files of version 3.9 and the following comand `./run-tests.sh` start it.
+> Similar to the application tests requires docker compose plugin that can run docker compose files of version 3.9 and the following command `./run-tests.sh` start it.